Mill-Pond-Research/AI-Knowledge-Base/Business/copywriting.md

     - Creating copy that seamlessly transitions between virtual, augmented, and physical realities
     - Developing new narrative techniques for immersive, multi-dimensional experiences

-13. Quantum Computing Applications:
-    - Exploring the potential of quantum computing in complex language processing and optimization
-    - Developing quantum-inspired algorithms for advanced copy testing and personalization

 14. Biometric Feedback Integration:
     - Using biometric data (e.g., eye tracking, heart rate) to refine copy in real-time
     - Developing copy that adapts to physiological responses for maximum impact